Skip to Content

 Agents

-Agent list with status, fingerprint summary, token usage, and cost per agent.
+Agent list with status, fingerprint summary, token usage, cost per agent, and budget source/limit summaries.
+The page also surfaces aggregate spend, tracked token totals, the persisted default budget, and how many agents are running with explicit overrides.
 Spawn new agents with a task description.
 Kill or pause running agents.
 Click an agent to open its detail page.

 Agent Detail